AnicetusCer/pex/README.md

 - `db/plex_library.db` — optional working copy of Plex’s library database, copied when `plex_library_db_source` is configured.
 - DVR metadata (`media_grabs`, `media_subscriptions`, `metadata_subscription_desired_items`) is read from `db/plex_library.db` to drive the *REC* badge and owned detection.
-- `.pex_cache/` — posters, channel icons, owned-manifest, ffprobe cache, and UI preference files.
+- `.pex_cache/` — posters, channel icons, owned sidecars, and UI preference files.
 Poster images older than 14 days are pruned automatically on startup.
 - `db/` and `.pex_cache/` are created automatically; you can relocate caches by